aedobbyn/beer-data-science/compile.md

 ```

-Now we find the style centers.
+Now we find what I'm calling the "style centers" for each of these most popular styles.
+The center is defined by the mean ABV, mean IBU, and mean SRM of all of the beers in that style.

 ```r
 # Find the centers (mean abv, ibu, srm) of the most popular styles